angular/angular/aio/content/guide/testing.md

 were called by spying on the service methods.
 Accordingly, the stub implements its methods as spies:

-<code-example path="testing/src/app/hero/hero-detail.component.spec.ts" region="hds-spy" header="app/hero/hero-detail.component.spec.ts (HeroDetailServiceSpy)" linenums="false"></code-example>
+<code-example path="testing/src/app/hero/hero-detail.component.spec.ts" region="hds-spy" header="app/hero/hero-detail.component.spec.ts (HeroDetailServiceSpy)"></code-example>

 {@a override-tests}